-Baptist churches are autonomous, but they work together to do more in the advance evangelism and missions.
-Baptist churches work together through participation in and with Baptist entities including associations and state conventions, such as the BGCT, national and international entities.
-Your gifts of support to the Cooperative Program allow the BGCT to come underneath and strengthen your churches' ministries.
-For more information on how cooperative funds work and the cooperative nature of Baptists visit:
+Baptist Churches are autonomous, but they work together to do more in the advance evangelism and missions.
+Baptist churches work together through participation in and with Baptist entities such as Associations and State Conventions such as the BGCT, National and International entities.
+Your gifts of support to the Cooperative Program allow the BGCT to come underneath and strengthen your churches ministries.
+For more on how cooperative fund works and about the cooperative nature of Baptists click here.